mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 Students are responsible for obtaining missed lecture content from other students in the class.
 All lecture slides/presented content will be made availabe online (Canvas/Gitlab), and lectures will be recorded via Panopto and posted to Canvas.

-Participation on Ed Discussion is also encouraged.
+Participation on Ed Discussion is also encouraged, in the form of:

+* Asking questions about the course material
+* Answering questions from other students
+* Sharing interesting articles or resources related to the course material

 ## Assignments & Grading